axelarnetwork/axelar-core/pages/validator/external-chains/ethereum.md

 sudo systemctl start geth
 ```

 If everything was set-up correctly, your Ethereum node should now be starting the process of synchronization.
-This will take several hours, depending on your hardware.
-In order to check the status of the running service or follow logs, you can use:
+This will take several hours, depending on your hardware.To check the status of the running service or to follow the logs, you can use:

 ```bash
 sudo systemctl status geth